guhan-tofu/BattleShip/README.md

 3) Follow the on-screen instructions to place your battleships and start the game.

 ## Testing
-all test is present in a tests folder where each file contains the keyword "test".
+All test is present in a tests folder where each file contains the keyword "test".

 Pytest is an external python library and so needs to be installed using pip `pip install pytest`
 You will also need to install these plugins